-Fact vs Truth vs Story
+Fact vs. Truth vs. Story

-A problem is people push Truth to only be a fact.
+A problem is people push Truth only to be a fact.

 It isn’t: (inner) Truth is a person’s story of the facts.

-How fact and story merge together forms a new beast that people call truth.
+How fact and story merge forms a new beast that people call truth.
 Truth is a slippery concept due to its hybrid nature.

 Truth and Fact

 People like to think there is an absolute truth in any given situation.
 This is the issue of holding truth only as a fact.
 People do think if you dig deeply enough there exists a gold nugget of fact in any truth.
 Often times the more you dig into a truth, the more mud you uncover.
 This is because all too often the facts being held are actually stories also.